-Many retirees have become too reliant on high-fee mutual funds and could be losing as much as $155,000 to 401(k) fees.
-Before you lose any more money to fees, it can make sense to take a leaf from the Millennial investing book and double-check your options to make sure you’re doing what’s best for you.
+On the other hand, they should also pay attention to fees when they do invest.
+Many retirees have become too reliant on high-fee mutual funds and could be losing thousands of dollars in the process.
+Before you lose any more money to fees, it can make sense to take a leaf from the Millennial’s investing book and double-check your options to make sure you’re doing what’s best for you.

 2. Use More Technology

 Millennials also smartly cut down a lot on overhead by choosing to do more on the internet and becoming less reliant on personal financial advisors.
 Advisors have gotten a bad rep over the years for pitching products to pad their own paychecks.
 These personalized services can also cost a ton of money — after all, they’ve got to pay for renting and running an office.

 On the other hand, Millennials have been turning to robo advisors, automated investing platforms that use algorithms to pick their ideal asset allocations.
 While these services aren’t the answer to everyone’s money issues, the reality is that some can really help you.

 If you’re coming close to retirement, our top-rated robo advisor, Betterment, has useful tools and calculators to help you determine if you’ve saved enough.
 And if you’ve already retired, this robo advisor can help manage your retirement income.
 It’s currently the best platform out there for retirees.

 You also don’t need to be leery of depending solely on a robot for managing all of your finances.
 Like Betterment, there is a whole host of hybrid platforms that bring some human assistance into the equation.
 Other robo advisors with a human touch include Wealthfront and Personal Capital.

 These hybrid services cost less than traditional money managers, allowing you to keep more of your money, and they can also help you figure out the ideal asset allocation as you manage your retirement portfolio.
 Millennials are willing to use technology as they invest, and retirees can benefit from investment technology as well.